Dear reader of ADxS.org, please excuse the disruption.

 Very important: people with ADHD cannot change this at will.
 In this respect, directing attention works differently than for those who are not affected.

 • In ADHD, the ability to be motivated by extrinsic and intrinsic stimuli is reduced.
 In order to feel the same motivation as non-persons with ADHD, people with ADHD need significantly higher incentives, such as rewards.
 With personal motivation induced by appropriate incentives, the attentional performance - including sustained attention - of people with ADHD is so good that they can no longer be reliably distinguished from non-affected people.
 What looks like egotism from the outside, like a “can do but don’t want to”, is actually the inability to direct one’s own will in the same way as those who are not affected, or to be able to evoke one’s own motivation.
 Other ADHD symptoms that disappear or are significantly reduced when a motivational state has been achieved are impulsivity, probably also hyperactivity and, at least in part, the symptoms caused by spatial-visual working memory.
-More on this under ⇒ Motivational shift towards own needs explains regulatory problems.
+More on this under ⇒ Motivational shift towards own needs explains regulation problems.

 • Apart from this, there is also ADHD without attention problems.
 The ADHD-HI subtype is characterized by predominant hyperactivity with little or no attention problems.